Germany: Scout leader child sex abuse trial begins | DW | 20.01.2020

 Criminal proceedings began Monday in southern Germany against a former scout leader who is charged with sexually abusing four boys hundreds of times between 2010 and 2018.

-A regional court in Freiburg in the state of Baden-Würrtemberg began the first of a seven-day hearing in the case against a former leader of an protestant scout troop in the town of Staufen.
+A regional court in Freiburg in the state of Baden-Würrtemberg began the first of a seven-day hearing in the case against a former leader of an protestant scout troop in Staufen.
+The town became infamous in 2018 when a woman and her partner living there were jailed for pimping out a boy to pedophiles online.

 The prosecution had brought 676 charges of sexual abuse against the man, of which the youth criminal chamber is allowing 330 to be considered in court.